-The Heartbreaking Reality Of Breaking Up With Someone Who Has A Mental Illness
+The Reality Of Leaving Someone With A Mental Illness

 I never thought I could find someone who could handle me.
 So many have left me, some scrutinized me, and then there are those who sit back and watch.